 The Cystic Fibrosis Center at the University of Michigan C.S.
 Mott Children’s Hospital has the largest program of its kind in the state, offering a multidisciplinary approach for complete care.

 While every patient receives personalized care, your family can expect your treatment plan to include some or all of the following:

 - Visits every 3 months to monitor lung health, growth, and nursing and social support.
 CF appointments are available 5 days a week.

-- All visits include evaluation by a respiratory therapist, dietician, social worker, nursing, and pulmonary physician.
+- All visits may include evaluation by a respiratory therapist, dietitian, social worker, nurse, pharmacist and pulmonary physician.

 - Testing includes blood testing, sputum (mucus) test, and a lung function testing.
 An X-ray, CT scan, and/or MRI could be ordered as well.

 - Annual evaluation by respiratory therapists for equipment, airway clearance, and medication review and assessment

 - Written care plans at each visit

 - Infant pulmonary function testing is offered to monitor early health

 - Outpatient bronchoscopy is offered for diagnostic purposes